 Services available to students include, but are not limited to academic, career, and transfer advising and support; transfer visits to four-year institutions; financial aid assistance, financial aid/FAFSA support, scholarship search and application assistance; and financial literacy education.
 Additionally, the program provides success seminars covering a wide range of academic and life skills; tutoring; and student advocacy with faculty, staff and peers.

 Handbooks for students serve as essential resources of information and support options.
 In addition to providing detailed information about residential life, disability services, and various support services, the handbooks also contain information about Student Rights and Responsibilities and processes for filing complaints.
 For more information, please visit the Student Handbook or Residence Hall Handbook.
-Some academic programs have handbooks detailing expectations, policies, and procedures specific to the program.

 Student Health and Accident Insurance and Facilities